NomexHq/Sleep_Quality/README.md

 # Sleep_Quality
-An attempt to understand under what conditions I sleep better via application of statistical techniques and linear models.
+An attempt to understand under what conditions I sleep better via application of statistical techniques and linear models

-# Question I am trying to answer.
+# Question I am trying to answer
 Which of my daily activities are ascociated with better sleep quality?

-# Target variable.
+# Target variable
-Sleep quality index.
+Sleep quality index

 # How is Sleep Quality calculated?
 Sleep quality is based on four measurements: